charlyvldz/comm.web.toduni-1/README.md

 ﻿# Toduni
 This is the beggining of a new project from te community to the community where you can save all records of help and social service you want, if you want to help us you are welcome.

-At first: TODUNI is a project which has the objective to save the record and the good actions made by the community.
+At first: TODUNI is a project which has the objective to promote collaboration and citizenship in Mexico.
+It will also document the goodness created by the civil society in our community to have a repository of creative self organized citizen teams.
-As said, it is a global registry which has the need to help anothers and this is the proud pioneer team.

 Here you have to follow the next structure: